 For more information on CAR activities and other subjects, explore the links to the left.

-The Center for Archaeological Research (CAR) in cooperation with the Department of Sociology and Anthropology, Missouri State University (MSU) is offering a summer course in field archaeology and laboratory analysis.
-During the 3-week course, students will receive training in archaeological field methods of survey, mapping, and excavation, and basic laboratory analysis.
-Students will also learn how archaeologists preserve and interpret archaeological materials.
-This 3-week session will take place at the Writer site, located in western Lawrence County, Missouri.
+The Center for Archaeological Research (CAR) in cooperation with the Department of Sociology and Anthropology, Missouri State University (MSU) conducted a summer course in field archaeology and laboratory analysis.
+During the 3-week course, students received training in archaeological field methods of survey, mapping, and excavation, and basic laboratory analysis.
+Students also learned how archaeologists preserve and interpret archaeological materials.
+This 3-week session took place at the Writer site, located in western Lawrence County, Missouri.
 The Writer site is a multicomponent prehistoric site that was occupied intermittently for more than 10,000 years.
 The site has a midden (artifact-rich deposit) that contains abundant lithic artifacts, animal bones, and pottery sherds.
-The focus of the excavations at the Writer site will be to determine if the site contains stratified deposits.
-Daily transportation between the Writer site and MSU is included.
-Please follow these links for additional information, Application, and Release Form.
+The focus of the excavations at the Writer site was to determine if the site contains stratified deposits.

 Data recovery (Phase III) investigations were conducted in the fall of 2007 by CAR/MSU at two sites located on the flank of the St. Francois Mountains in southern Madison County, Missouri.
 The work was conducted for the Missouri Department of Transportation because both sites were situated within the proposed construction corridor for the expansion of U.S. Route 67.
 Excavations at the Allen site (23MO1229) revealed a near single-component Late Archaic workshop focused on the reduction of a high-quality, fine-grained variety of rhyolite.
 Large flake blanks and initial-stage preforms roughed out at a nearby quarry (23MO1262) were transported to the Allen site for early- and middle-stage thinning and final reduction into Etley and Smith projectile points/knives.
 Excavations at the nearby Noknee site (23MO1203) revealed a temporary field camp that was occupied intermittently for more than 7500 years.
 A minimum of 10 separate prehistoric components are represented in the Noknee site assemblage.